zanchangtong/PTvsRI/README.md

 ## Citation

-If our method, and code help you, please considering cite our work:
+If our method and code help you, please considering cite our work:

 ```bibtex
 @inproceedings{zan2022PTvsRI,